-Recent federal law introduced domestic energy manufacturing incentives and federal support for clean energy projects.
+In 2022, new federal law introduced domestic energy manufacturing incentives and federal support for clean energy projects.
 This includes incentives for critical mineral extraction.

-The "Big, Beautiful Bill" would cut access to key tax credits and federal support, including:
+The "Big, Beautiful Bill" will cut access to key tax credits and federal support, including:

-- The Advanced Manufacturing Production Tax Credit (45X), which incentivizes U.S. clean energy supply chain components. - Credits for wind and solar projects (45Y, 48E), with bonuses for US-sourced materials. - The Clean Vehicle Tax Credit (30D), which lowers the price of electric vehicles that source battery components from the U.S. or our allies, including critical minerals. - Credits to install solar and other energy technologies on homes to lower household energy bills (25D).
+- Adding restrictions to the Advanced Manufacturing Production Tax Credit (45X), which incentivized U.S. clean energy supply chain components. - Adding restrictions to credits for wind and solar projects (45Y, 48E), which included bonuses for U.S.-sourced materials. - Phasing out the Clean Vehicle Tax Credit (30D), which lowered the price of electric vehicles that source battery components from the U.S. or our allies, including critical minerals. - Eliminating credits to install solar panels and other energy technologies on homes to lower household energy bills (25D).

 These tax credits have increased demand for domestically-sourced critical minerals that are used in clean technologies such as EVs, batteries, and solar panels.
-Eliminating these tax credits undermines the economic case for investing in an American critical mineral supply chain, a market that Montana is poised to lead.
+Restricting these tax credits undermines the economic case for investing in an American critical mineral supply chain, a market that Montana is poised to lead.